CeTUG95/Alone_final/README.md

 # PROJECT ALONE

-As part of my studies in the sixth semester at the Beuth University of Applied Sciences Berlin, three classmates and I developed our biggest project called <strong>ALONE</strong> with the gaming engine Unity in C#.
+As part of my studies in the sixth semester at the Beuth University of Applied Sciences Berlin, three classmates and I developed a First-Person-Shooter / Horror-Game called <strong>ALONE</strong> with the gaming engine Unity in C#.
 <br/><br/>
 We had three months for the developing and <strong>my part was to program the enemies and player movement, health and attack, as well as the player's shooting - plus weapon recoil, weapon switching and ammunition boxes.
 Furthermore, I was responsible for the particle system like the snow, fog, muzzle flash and hit effects and I did also the main menu and implemented sound effects.
 In addition, I was also the Team Lead in our group</strong>.
 <br/><br/>